 Rosalyn's career has been devoted to creating positive change within Native American communities, she currently works with:

-- She is the founder of Saokio Heritage, a community based organization that works to revitalize traditional knowledge, language and food systems of northern Plains Indigenous peoples.
+- Saokio Heritage, a community based organization that works to revitalize Indigenous knowledge, language and food systems of northern Plains Indigenous peoples.

 - National Coalition of Native American Language Schools and Programs, a national organization that seeks to advocate for Native language medium education.

 Rosalyn has been an invited guest and speaker in numerous Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.

 - National Environmental Justice Advisory Council, Environmental Protection Agency, 2016-2019